 Munakata is currently the artistic director and the principal conductor of the Curious Chamber Players Stockholm.
 Experimentation and curiosity as the ensemble profile, Munakata and the group have been continuously exploring new ideas and concert frames with creative composers with strong originality since 2003.
 Munakata led the group to a successful breakthrough at Darmstädter ferienkurse in 2012, followed by immediate returning to Darmstadt and invitations to world’s leading new music festivals such as IMPULS Graz, Time of Music Viitasaari, Gaudeamus Muziekweek Utrecht, to name a few.

 29 September 2017 | 7:00 PM and 9:15 PM

 See the young and exciting Distractfold ensemble present Nordic music for instruments as well as objects, solenoids and transducers.

-Hanna Hartman (SE)
+Hanna Hartman (Sweden)

 Dust devil 12’

 Violin and tape